cpp-for-yourself/lectures-and-homeworks/lectures/cmake_install.md

 Hello world!
 ```

-So far so good.
 But we are still unable to use this library from our `dependent_project` aren't we?
 All of the special `export` and `Config` files are missing!

 > :bulb: We say that we **install** a CMake package when we make CMake create the config and export files as well as copy all the headers and binaries into the needed folders where they can be found by other projects.